nehaljwani/team.exiv2.org/book/IMaEA.md

 The metadata is updated in-place.
 For performance reasons, this the default as it means that metadata can be updated by modifying a bytes in the original file.
 For example, a common metadata edit is to change the date in Exif.Image.DateTime.
 Non-intrusive write mode is designed to ensure this is performed very quickly.

 2. Intrusive
 The metadata is totally re-written in memory.
-This always occurs if there are any changes in the makernote.
-It will always occur if any tag edited tag requires more storage than in the original file.
+This usually occurs if there are changes in the makernote.
+It will always occur if tag edited tag requires more storage than in the original file.

-Write Mode is really clever, however it's scope is limited to writing Tiff images (and therefore similar Raw formats such as DNG, CR2 and NEF), only a small part of the file is written as a Tiff (the Exif metadata) and the image handler must use the io()->transfer() mechanism discussed above.
+WriteMode is really clever, however its scope is mostly limited to writing Tiff images (and therefore similar Raw formats such as DNG, CR2 and NEF), only a small part of the file is written as a Tiff (the Exif metadata) and the image handler must use the io()->transfer() mechanism discussed above.

+There was a rather complex bug resolved concerning WriteMode and Sony Ciphered Tags.
+This is discussed:  [https://github.com/Exiv2/exiv2/issues/1471](https://github.com/Exiv2/exiv2/issues/1471)

 ### Using a Block Map to track changes to the file.